 Abstract (<300 words)

-Plant-plant interactions for pollinators underlie the structure and function of plant communities.
-Downscaling interaction networks from species to individualhas emerged as a valuable tool to study community-wide patterns of pollinator sharing but has not been applied to the study of pollinator-mediated facilitation and competition.
-We studied the influence of inter-individual variation on pollinator sharing between foundation shrubs and cactus in a desert ecosystem using quantitative, individual-based pollinator visitation networks.
-Foundation plants growing in denser shrub patches had higher pollinator visitation rates, higher pollinator diversity (effective partners) and had higher access to the conspecific mating pool suggesting widespread and diffuse pollination facilitation within this community.
-Further, shrub density influenced the role of betweenness centrality more than species identity.
-Individual traits and contexts predicted individuals’ network roles and the formation of modules.
-Ecological and individual context mediate the outcome of pollinator-mediated interactions and are fundamental drivers of whole community structure.
+Plant-plant interactions with pollinators? can support? the structure and function of natural communities. - topic sentence a bit obtuse here - do you mean plant-plant interactions that include pollinator mediated effects better predict community structure and function?
+Downscaling interaction networks from species to individualshas emerged as a valuable tool to study community-wide patterns of pollinator sharing but has not been applied to the study of pollinator-mediated facilitation and competition good - what is that - can you state in a few words only I know space is limiting here .
+We studied the influence of inter-individual variation in plants?? what is that? on pollinator sharing between foundation shrubs and cactus in a desert ecosystem using quantitative, individual-based pollinator visitation networks.
+Foundation plants growing in denser shrub patches had higher pollinator visitation rates, higher pollinator diversity (effective partners), and greater access to the conspecific mating pool suggesting widespread and diffuse pollination facilitation within this community - clunky.
+Shrub density also influenced the role of the network metric betweenness centrality more than species identity?? meaning?.
+Individual traits and contexts?? predicted network roles for individual nodes? and the formation of modules??.
+Ecological and individual context mediate the outcome of pollinator-mediated interactions and are fundamental drivers of whole community structure so confusing.
 Exploring these individual-community interactions will improve our understanding of drivers that promote species coexistence and plant fitness.

 Keywords: arid, desert, Pollination, foundation plants, deserts, facilitation, foundation species, positive interactions, non-trophic?, etc. network up to 10 keywords